Is Croatia a safe country?

 - Number of internal and external violent conflicts

 - Number of homicides

 - Military expenditures as a percentage of GDP

 - Societal safety

-According to the World Economic Forum, The Global Institute For Peace, Croatia is the 22nd safest country in the world out of 128 countries.
+According to the World Economic Forum, The Global Institute For Peace, Croatia was the 74th safest country in the world out of 134 countries in 2021.